Collective intelligence: Applications

-There have been many recent applications of collective intelligence, including in fields such as crowd-sourcing, citizen science and prediction markets.
+As well as Wikipedia itself, there have been many recent applications of collective intelligence, including in fields such as crowdsourcing, citizen science and prediction markets.
 The Nesta Centre for Collective Intelligence Design was launched in 2018 and has produced many surveys of applications as well as funding experiments.
-In 2020 the UNDP Accelerator Labs began using collective intelligence methods in their work to accelerate innovation for the Sustainable Development Goals.
+In 2020 the United Nations Development Program (UNDP) Accelerator Labs began using collective intelligence methods in their work to accelerate innovation for the Sustainable Development Goals, e.g. Global Mindpool.